lucasaarrudaa/ETL-17-3-23/README.md

-Simple python ETL application from s3 to MySQL database.
+Simple python ETL application from s3 to Postgresql database.

 Installation
 Use the package manager pip to install dependency packages listed on requirements.txt file.